JohnnyLdeAlba/JohnnyLdeAlba/README.md

 ## Top Things I've Built

-This is a sample of projects that I've built from scratch, until I got into development professionally I preferred creating everything from the ground up.
+Below is a sample of projects that I've built from scratch.
+Until I got into development professionally I preferred creating everything from the ground up.

 - [A Wiki (2008)](https://enigma4.nexusultima.com/cgi-bin/)
 - [A Social Network (2012)](https://enigmav.nexusultima.com/cgi-bin/)